awsdocs/amazon-connect-admin-guide/doc_source/distribute-by-percentage.md

 ## How it works<a name="disconnect-hang-up-works"></a>

 This block creates static allocation rules based on how you configure it\.
-Internal logic generates a random number between 1\-100, which identifies which branch to take\.
+Internal logic generates a random number between 1\-100\.
+This number identifies which branch to take\.
 It doesn't use current or historical volume as part of it's logic\.

 For example, say a block is configure like this:
 + 20% = A